NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 *-* WipEoutZone Skin `WPSE02197DWZ` : Adds a custom skin inspired by the [WipEoutZone](https://www.wipeoutzone.com/forum/showthread.php?2809-WipeoutZonE-Skin) website

 - Ships
 *-* Coca-Cola Ships `WPSE02197DCOCACOLA` : Replaces the standard ship with a Coca-Cola version for the original 8 teams
+*-* VR Ships `WPSE02197DVR` : Makes all ships use their VR variant (from Classic League) on all tracks with VR effects

 - Fonts *[Installable on UMD]*
 `Wip3out Font` : Replaces the fonts with F500 Ang-ular and Helvetica from Wip3out